Continuous integration for Android projects

 Storing unit tests

-For this project, we want the XML based results.
+For this project, you want the XML based results.
 Calling store_artifacts

 makes those results parseable on the CircleCI platform.
 You can also store the HTML output if you prefer.